balopat/hpstr-jekyll-theme/_posts/2015-12-23-Hacking-up-a-testing-environment-for-jepsen-and-influxdb.md

 Questions I have for aphyr:

 - is using claypool a bad idea? if not, I'll raise a clean pull request for jepsen.
-- have you ran into clj-ssh issues before? any ideas why that could be?
+- have you ran into clj-ssh issues before? any ideas why the locking issue could be? (see below)
-- what does systemd exactly break?
+- what does "fucking" systemd exactly break? :)

 Question I have for InfluxDB: